Income from sheep

 Paying taxes means

 There can be numerous tax advantages to raising sheep or engaging

-in any farming activity.
+in similar farming activities.
 Every state offers some type of tax incentive

 to protect land from development.
 Farmers are usually exempt from

-sales tax on items purchased for use in the farm business.
+sales tax on items purchased for use in their farm business.
 Expenses

 associated with the farm enterprise can be written off against